Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 {{% alert title="Note" color="primary" %}} The API traffic view provides details for up to a maximum of 1000 transactions based on your search.
 You might need to further restrict the search by time range or other filter criteria to view all results.{{% /alert %}}

+The total number of items displayed below the filters are based on the configuration of agents and my not represent 100% of transactions.
+Each individual item provides the following data:

+* Status
+* Method
+* URI
+* Name
+* Enviroment
+* Duration
+* Timestamp

-Click an item in the API traffic list to view transaction details including the number of spans.
+Click an item in the API traffic list to view its transaction details, including number of spans:

+* Type
+* Status
+* Source
+* Destination
+* Method
+* URI Path
+* Duration
+* Timestamp

   ![Example of API traffic details](/Images/central/api_traffic_details.png)

  For each span you can view the request and response header details.